Originally Posted From April 2011 to January 20, 2012, by phoenix savage

 Roasted Frog Seller-Osogbo, Nigeria

 While I came to Nigeria on a Fulbright Fellowship to study the Yoruba concept of Ori and its influence on my own ori, it is difficult to fully explain what is Ori.
-To provide the simple version in fact is a dis-service to the dynamic concept of Ori.
+To provide the simple version, in fact, is a disservice to the dynamic concept of Ori.
 Yet it would be unfair to say nothing.
-So in all due respect to the complexity of Ori I will provide the pedestrian version of its meaning.
+So with all due respect to the complexity of Ori I will provide the pedestrian version of its meaning.

 The word Ori is operationalized to mean head.
 Yet it is more than that.
 Head as in the human head, head as in the lead role, at the top, and to mean inner head, consciousness, destiny.
 There are levels to Ori, Ori the head, the soul, the Ori that remains in Orun and rolls before God when the Ori on earth prostrates itself at early morning hours to honor their relationship with destiny.
-It is believed that each human selects their Ori before birth, and once an Ori is selected it contains the destiny that will journey to earth with the human being.
+It is believed that each human selects their Ori before birth, and once an Ori is selected it then selects a destiny that will journey to the visible world with the human being.
 It is said that when a person is successful, that person selected a “good Ori.”
-However it is possible to have a good Ori, but fall out of alignment with your destiny and in so doing a person is unable to access the goodness of their Ori.
+However, it is possible to have a good Ori, but fall out of alignment with your destiny and in so doing a person is unable to access the goodness of their Ori.

-At this point it gets even more difficult to explain, but let’s say you fall out of alignment with your destiny, what would you do?
+At this point, it gets even more difficult to explain, but let’s say you fall out of alignment with your destiny, what would you do?
 In the case of Ifa it is understood that you are not lost, things can be corrected.
 It is expected that you will lose touch with your destiny.
 How can you recall what agreements you made before birth?
 Some of us cannot recall yesterday’s agreement.
-I being one who frequently forgets, I appreciate that there is source I can go to recall and get back on track.
-Let’s call it a datebook.
+I being one who frequently forgets, I appreciate that there is a source I can access to recall and get back on track.
+Let’s call it a date book.
 So it is with Ifa.
 When a human being is off track, they can have a conversation with their Ori via a Difa.
 A Difa is a formal means by which to communicate, in which an Ifa Priest or Priest of an Orisa will divine for you.
-In so doing they are reconnecting you with your astral datebook, bringing you up to speed on prior agreements and means and ways for you to get back on track.
+In so doing they are reconnecting you with your astral date book, bringing you up to speed on prior agreements and means and ways for you to get back on track.

 It is not clear what will be made of these images or how successful I will be in rendering this project any further, but I learned a great deal from my innocent/artistic desire-albeit of no gain or importance to the persons in the images.

 The following images are a few that caught my attention that are indications of labor in Nigeria.
 Women sweep sidewalks, highways, and courtyards daily to provide a fresh look to the environment.
-In Ilorin a city in the North the University there employees former motorbike taxi drivers to contract out these three wheel taxies.
-The three wheel taxies were originally introduced in Lagos as an economic scheme to promote small business.
-The name of these things is indicative of a trait that is common in Nigeria to name an item after a person or occurrence that becomes associated with the object.
-I have the hardest time recalling the name of these things but they are named for the man who introduced the idea in the first place.
-Another example of this naming scheme is that there is a yellow flowered weed that is named for a politician that refused to give up his office, the weeds tenacity was seen as equal to the politician’s stubbornness.
-Even vans are put to extreme labor.
+In Ilorin a city in the North the University of IIorin employees former motorbike taxi drivers to contract out these three-wheel taxis.
+The three-wheel taxis were originally introduced in Lagos as an economic scheme to promote small business.
+The name, Keke Napep is indicative of a trait that is common in Nigeria, to name an item after a person or occurrence that becomes associated with the object.
+Another example of this naming scheme is seen in a beautiful yellow-flowered weed that is named for a politician that refused to give up his office, the weed's tenacity was seen as equal to the politician’s stubbornness.

-This is a view from the top of the Olumo Rock in Abeokuta, Ogun State Nigera.
+This is a view from the top of the Olumo Rock in Abeokuta, Ogun State Nigeria.
 The 3-5 hour drive from Ife is worth it.
-First Abeokuta is a major trading spot for hand dyed cloth commonly called Adire, but hold on, it is mostly wax resist cloth that is really beautiful.
+First Abeokuta is a major trading spot for hand-dyed cloth commonly called Adire, but hold on, it is mostly wax resist cloth that is really beautiful.
 True Adire is a past resist only visible on one side of the cloth.
-Furthermore, Cheap imports have caused true time consuming Adire to be very expensive.
-Some of the clothsold in town looks like Adire, so be careful, bargan and enjoy.
+Furthermore, Cheap imports have caused true time-consuming Adire to be very expensive.
+Some of the cloth sold in town looks like Adire, so be careful, bargain and enjoy.
 As for the Rock, it is AMAZING.
 There is an elevator, but the climb up the steps is more fun.
 And when you get to the top you look out to the view of the town.
-Olumo is where “suffering ends” there were some wars in time back, a few refugees made it to this rock, after the fighting ending, they cast Ifa and were told to remain living in the caves of the rock.
+Olumo is where “suffering ends” there were some wars in time back, a few refugees made it to this rock, after the fighting ends, they cast Ifa and were told to remain living in the caves of the rock.
 They were further told that they had been provided this rock as a haven where their suffering had come to an end.
 People remained living on the rock, but today only women live there.
 I can not explain why that is, only that it is, and that the rock itself is highly magical.